KingDuane/Chicago-Kare/README.md

       @@@@@@@@                @@@@@@@@@@@@@@@@@@@@               @@@@@@@@@@
 ```
 # Chicago Kare
-A Faithful Reproduction of the Bitmap Version of Chicago by Susan Kare for Apple Computer in 1984
+A Faithful Reproduction of the Bitmap Version of the Chicago Typeface Created by Susan Kare for Apple Computer in 1984

 ![My Image](/src/chicago-kare.png)